aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 it is often added to a `predicate`.
 This also nicely binds the intention `predicate` with the `datatype`.

-Finally, you will notice that Dafny perfectly happy with not havening any details or implementation.
+Dafny is perfectly happy with constructs that have no body.
 We will use this later.

 ## Step 4

-Let's add some properties to our `datatype`'s.
+Let's add some properties to our `datatype`s.

 ```dafny
   datatype AwsArn = AwsArn(